-- Brightness: The image brightness can be adjusted in the range 1-10, where a higher value produces a brighter image. - Color level: Select an appropriate level by entering a value in the range 1-10.
-Lower values mean less color saturation. - Saturation: Adjust the image's contrast by raising or lowering the value in this field. - Sharpness: Controls the amount of sharpening applied to the image.
+- Brightness: The image brightness can be adjusted in the range 1-10, where a higher value produces a brighter image. - Contrast: The image contrast can be adjusted in the range 1-10. - Saturation: Adjust the image's contrast by raising or lowering the value in this field. - Hue: The image hue can be adjusted in the range 1-10. - Sharpness: Controls the amount of sharpening applied to the image.
 A sharper image might increase image noise especially in low light conditions.
-A lower setting reduces image noise, but the image would be less sharp. - Enable flip image: Check this box to flip the image. - Enable mirror image: Check this box to mirror the image.
+A lower setting reduces image noise, but the image would be less sharp. - Enable flip image: Check this box to flip the image. - Enable mirror image: Check this box to mirror the image. - Enable Noise Reduction: Check this box to reduce an image noise.